skyflowapi/skyflow-js/README.md

 }

 ```
-For `logLevel` parameter, there are 3 accepted values in Skyflow.LogLevel
+For `logLevel` parameter, there are 4 accepted values in Skyflow.LogLevel

+- `DEBUG`

+  When `Skyflow.LogLevel.DEBUG` is passed, all level of logs will be printed(DEBUG, INFO, WARN, ERROR).

 - `INFO`

-  When `Skyflow.LogLevel.INFO` is passed, will get info logs for every event that has occurred during the SDK flow execution along with error logs on the console.
+  When `Skyflow.LogLevel.INFO` is passed, INFO logs for every event that has occurred during the SDK flow execution will be printed along with WARN and ERROR logs.

+- `WARN`

+  When `Skyflow.LogLevel.WARN` is passed, WARN and ERROR logs will be printed.

-- `DEBUG`
+- `ERROR`

-  Logs will be same as in `INFO`.

-  In Event Listeners actual value of element can be accessed inside the handler.
+  When `Skyflow.LogLevel.ERROR` is passed, only ERROR logs will be printed.

+`Note`:
+  - The ranking of logging levels is as follows :  DEBUG < INFO < WARN < ERROR
+  - since `logLevel` is optional, by default the logLevel will be  `ERROR`.

+For `env` parameter, there are 2 accepted values in Skyflow.Env

 - `PROD`

-  When `Skyflow.LogLevel.PROD` is passed, will get only error logs on the console.
+- `DEV`

+  In [Event Listeners](#event-listener-on-collect-elements), actual value of element can only be accessed inside the handler when the `env` is set to `DEV`.

 `Note`:
-  - since `logLevel` is optional, by default the logLevel will be  `PROD`.
+  - since `env` is optional, by default the env will be  `PROD`.
-  - Use `logLevel` option with caution, make sure the logLevel is set to `PROD` when using `skyflow-js` in production.
+  - Use `env` option with caution, make sure the env is set to `PROD` when using `skyflow-js` in production.

 ---